Hexworks/hexworks-site/_zircon_docs/2018-08-18-a-primer-on-screens.md

 ## Usage

-[Screen] have one method, which makes its use very simple:
+[Screen] has one method, which makes its usage very simple:

 `display` swaps the contents of its *internal* [TileGrid] with the one which you created by using an application builder.